theedgy/cc-post/POST.md

 ## BONUS: Profiling our app

 As a comparision of performance for both **Redux** and **Hooks** solutions I would like to show you a React Profiler API.
 It was introduced in React 16.9 for the first time.
-Ir provides us a **Profiler** component which helps to measure component timing for every single render.
-It takes two required props which are `id` (name of your profiler as you can have many of them), and `onRender` which is callback for component updates.
+It provides us a **Profiler** component which helps to measure component timing for every single render.
+It takes two required props which are `id` (name of your profiler, as you can have many of them), and `onRender` which is callback for component updates.
 It receives several parameters which you can check in [React documentation](https://pl.reactjs.org/docs/profiler.html "React documentation").
-We are interested in two of them which are `actualDuration` (showing us _"Time spent rendering the `Profiler` and its descendants for the current update. ") and `phase` (which return _"mount" | "update"_) while we want to read only values when app is rendered first time.
+We are interested in two of them which are `actualDuration` (showing us _"Time spent rendering the `Profiler` and its descendants for the current update."_) and `phase` (which return _"mount" | "update"_), while we want to read only values when app is rendered first time.
-To implement Profiler for our AppStore you should change for both projects `App.js` file like so :
+To implement Profiler for our AppStore you should change for both projects `App.js` file like below:

 ```javascript
  export const App = () => {